 - The day you move in you may want to walk through the rental property with your Landlord.
 Take pictures and report any and all damages/problems that you see.

-- Tell help you keep track of the condition of the apartment when you move in, print-off the Move-In Checklist, complete as you walk through with the landlord, provide a copy to the landlord, and keep a copy for yourself to compare to when you move out.
+- To help you keep track of the condition of the apartment when you move in, print-off the Move-In Checklist, complete as you walk through with the landlord, provide a copy to the landlord, and keep a copy for yourself to compare to when you move out.

-- It is important that you keep a copy of any type damage or issues for your records.
+- It is important that you keep a copy of any type of damage or issues for your records.

 - Though you will most likely be living with the friends and individuals of your choosing, it is still important that you and your roommates set clear expectations.
 Make sure that everyone agrees on rules regarding visitation, noise, cleaning, food in the refrigerator, and anything else that you and your roommates may agree is important.
 (Roommate Agreement)